Cookie: The Anthropological Mixtape: Release and promotion

+To further promote the album, Ndegeocello gave a series of concerts.
+Two days before the release of Cookie, on June 2, she performed a set at New York City's Bowery Ballroom, including songs from the forthcoming album.
+On June 7, she performed at Irving Plaza in New York City.
+On October 24, she performed at Galaxy Theater in Santa Ana.
+The following night, she performed at Los Angeles's Wiltern Theater, with R&B singer Mystic as her opening act.

 Reception

 Upon its release, Cookie: The Anthropological Mixtape received universal acclaim from music critics.
 In the issue of Billboard dated June 8, 2002, the album was featured among the new release "Spotlights", with Paoletta writing that the album "crackles with intensity, be it of the sexual, political, or religious kind", and concluding that the album "offers huge rewards" to open minded listeners.
 Austin Chronicle music critic Christopher Coletti, writing a joint review of new albums by P.Diddy, Eminem, Nelly, Wyclef Jean, Lauryn Hill, and Ndegeocello, regarded Cookie as the "most luscious" of the six records, writing that Ndegeocello "hits harder" than Hill.
 The Christian Science Monitor, in an overview of female musicians' new albums, called Ndegeocello "a female Gil Scott-Heron" and praised her "masterly" fusion of different musical styles.
 A review for The A.V.
 Club, written by Stephen Thompson, regarded the album as more ambitious and less consistent than Ndegeocello's previous records, but concluded that the missteps were worth it, because "her complex journey is a glorious destination in and of itself".
 Thompson named "Berry Farms" the best track.
+A review for Exclaim!, penned by Del F. Cowie, praised the production and background vocals, and although positing that Ndegeocello's fusion of soul and jazz caused "leaden pacing" in places, concluding that "the results are mesmerizing".
+Entertainment Weekly critic Chimbo Tyehimba called Cookie "tasty" and considered it personal yet entertaining.
+Richard Hilburn, writing for the Los Angeles Times, praised "Jabril", "Berry Farms", and "Trust", and opined that although "Earth" and "Better By the Pound" were weaker inclusions, the album would be her "fourth straight four-star collection" if it were 20 minutes shorter.